 “Where do we sit?” the older sister asked while standing amid benches evenly spaced from bow to stern on either side of the excursion boat hull.
-Her question arrived out of the cloudless, blue, Caribbean sky.
-It wasn’t as if she had much choice: she could obviously sit on the benches, less obviously on the deck, or improbably on the gunwale.
-I was all the more baffled by her question since she stood in a position to actually sit if she so chose and there was no indication that those of us already seated or even standing nearby would be displaced by such a decision.
-Still, I appreciated her quandary since the wooden benches were hardly inviting on this warm morning since they were liberally covered by pools of rainwater, the result of the squall that had passed across the island of Barbados a few hours earlier.
-Maybe she was hoping that in response to her question the deckhand would present a towel with which to wipe the benches dry.
-But that didn’t occur, so there she stood holding the black mesh bag containing a set of black swim fins and a face mask.
+Her question arrived out of the cloudless, blue, Caribbean sky because it wasn’t as if she had much choice: she could obviously sit on the benches, less obviously on the deck or improbably on the gunwale.
+I was all the more baffled by her question since she stood in a position to actually sit if she so chose and since there was no indication that those of us already seated or even standing nearby would be displaced by such a decision.
+Still, I appreciated her quandary since the wooden benches were hardly inviting on this warm morning.
+Each was liberally covered by pools of rainwater; the result of the squall that had passed across the island of Barbados a few hours earlier.
+So there she stood, waiting for an answer while holding a black mesh bag containing a set of black swim fins and a face mask.

-With the exception of that question, the day started the way several others of our West Indies cruise had begun with a baker’s dozen of us seated in an air conditioned minivan headed for whatever excursion we had scheduled via the Internet.
-On this day our intermediate destination proved to be a mere 5-minute ride from the cruise-line dock to an excursion facility on the far side of the port.
-I hadn’t paid much attention to details offered by the tour guide, my bride of 29 years, when she asked months earlier if I was interested in snorkeling.
-I simply said yes and she scheduled it.
-As I stood in front of the facility I presumed that the sign explaining how a submarine functions was one of the details I had missed – we were headed to the snorkeling site via submarine.
+With the exception of her odd question, the day started the way several others of our West Indies cruise had begun — with a baker’s dozen of us seated in an air conditioned minivan headed for whatever excursion we had scheduled via the Internet.
+On this day our intermediate destination proved to be a mere 5-minute ride from the cruise-line dock to an excursion facility on the far side of port.
+I hadn’t paid much attention to details offered by the tour guide (my bride of 29 years) when she asked months earlier if I was interested in snorkeling.
+I simply said yes without asking for details and she scheduled the adventure.
+As I stood in front of the facility I presumed that the sign explaining how a submarine functions was one of the excursion details my tour guide had failed to mention.
+It looked to me as if we headed to the snorkeling site via submarine.
 Nifty!

 My bride is like that.
 She often gives just enough information to get me interested, but not so much information that I would pepper her for endless details.
-She could be a classic salesperson: under-sell the deal and over-deliver the product.
+She could be a classic salesperson: under-sell the product and over-deliver.
 Anyway, we were not going anywhere on a submarine; we were just going snorkeling with the older sister who wanted a dry place to sit.
-I bet the her tour guide had not explained that she was going to get wet snorkeling which led to her momentary perplexity.
-To be fair to her own tour guide, most participants would suspect early in the planning process that at some point snorkeling would cease to be a dry excursion.
+I bet her own tour guide had not explained that she was going to get wet snorkeling which led to her momentary perplexity.
+To be fair to her tour guide, most participants would suspect early in the planning process that at some point snorkeling would cease to be a dry excursion.

-Inside the facility after signing the waiver I did not read, we were directed to a nearby bench where we were to find a set of fins that fit our feet.
+Inside the facility (after signing the waiver I did not read) we were directed to a nearby bench where we were to select a set of fins that fit our feet.
 The fins were in black mesh bags located inside four containers.
-The containers had been created from plastic 55-gallon drums having been sliced in half down the vertical axis and then laid side-by-side on the dock and marked with ranges of shoe size.
+The containers had been created from plastic 55-gallon drums that had been sliced in half along the vertical axis and then laid side-by-side on the dock and marked with shoe sizes.
 It was anyone’s guess whether the marked sizes were men’s or women’s which led to frequent re-tries when either a foot didn’t fill the fin or the fin didn’t fit over the foot.
 Yes, we were told, a left foot would fit into a right fin and a right foot would fit into a left fin.
 Or we could conclude independently there was no differentiation between any two fins in the net bags…except perhaps size.
 With the fin-fitting exercise complete, we were ushered single file and as occasional pairs down the dock to an open-hulled boat.
 A portable set of steps beside the boat led up to the gunwale so that we could step down into the gently rocking hull.
 The rocking was by no means a function of the sea state; it was a function of folks hesitantly stepping into the hull and occasionally stumbling to a place near a wet bench.

-So there in the hull stood the tall, slender, older sister, next to her brother who could easily have been an identical twin.
+So there she was; the tall, slender, older sister, standing next to her brother who could easily have been an identical twin.
 Well not exactly identical, although you certainly know what I mean.
 They were clearly brother and sister by virtue of all those attributes that genes working behind the scene make obvious to our senses of sight and imagination.
 Her bench-question hung in the air for me to massage the way I tend to massage funny things: should I address the question or should I simply “Leave-It!” as I would admonish my two Beagles.
-Customarily I don’t blurt replies in public situations even when they are gleefully tempting, challenging, rhetorical questions as this one was so easily categorized, unless: 1) I am an acquaintance of the one asking the question, 2) I was at the point of exasperation with the person who posed the question, 3) I was party to the conversation from whence the question was tossed, or 4) I had consumed one shot more than my limit and my lack of sobriety would offer cover.
+Customarily, I don’t blurt replies in public situations even when they are gleefully tempting, challenging, rhetorical questions as this one was so easily categorized, unless I: 1) am an acquaintance of the one asking the question, 2) was at the point of exasperation with the person who posed the question, 3) was party to the conversation from whence the question was tossed, or 4) had consumed one shot more than my limit and my lack of sobriety would offer cover.
 None of those applied so I didn’t blurt anything out and only muttered humorously to my bride: “She can sit down!”

-Leaving the marina the boat passed by the docked cruise liner and headed south along a route that hugged the shoreline with sea spray dousing those on the outer portions of the benches – which didn’t include the older sister.
+Upon leaving the marina the boat passed by the docked cruise-liner and headed south along a route that hugged the shoreline with sea spray dousing those on the outer portions of the benches – which didn’t include the older sister.
 About a mile and a half distant from the marina the crew anchored over a collection of five shipwrecks lying about 50 yards offshore.
 The varied histories of the wrecks included legal business enterprises and others less so, like the double-hulled drug-smuggling vessel whose telltale sign before being sunk by authorities was a stream of bubbles from scuba divers steadily transferring drugs to shore all day and night.
 All the histories ended in a common manner…as a shipwreck in 25 feet of water with schools of needle and sergeant-major fish in constant passage and with years of sea life growing in their hulls and on their appurtenances.
-The upper decks of the wrecks were within an easy dive for daring snorkelers, which served to attract snorkelers by the tour-boat-load.
+The upper decks of the wrecks were within an easy dive for daring snorkelers — by the tour-boat-load.

 All snorkelers were required to don international yellow inflatable life vests, as much for visual identification as it was for swimming safety.
 The vests consisted of a single air pouch that could be inflated via a tube fixed to the left side.
-Attired as yellow sea canaries we moved once more in a single file to a set of steps, subject to a waivered action or two, that first rose over the bow and then descended to the water level.
-One-by-one swimmers sat on the last step of the ladder while squirming to squeeze their feet into their fins and then tighten a mask on their faces.
+Attired as yellow sea canaries we moved once more in a single file to a set of steps (the subject of one or two previously mentioned waivers) that first rose over the bow and then descended to the water level.
+One-by-one snorkelers sat on the last step of the ladder while squirming to squeeze their feet into their fins and then tighten a mask on their faces.
 To the credit of all participants, no one was seen struggling to overcome buoyancy created by an inflated vest.
-The snorkeling excursion proceeded uneventfully over the site of the shipwrecks for a little under two hours or the time it took to make body core-temperatures drop and shivering to begin the warming function.
+The snorkeling excursion proceeded uneventfully over the site of the shipwrecks for a little under two hours or the time it took to make body core-temperatures drop and shivering to begin its warming function.

-Having successfully passed through the contracted window of perilous, waivered, albeit enjoyable activities without incident we retraced our path, stopping briefly at the base of the ladder to remove fins and masks and then back over the bow to the benches.
-Following a count of cold, yellow canaries the crew faced the boat towards the marina and in a matter of minutes we arrived back at the dock.
-It was there that we were asked to place our fins and masks in mesh bags and deposit then on the dock beside the portable steps as we left the boat.
+Having successfully passed through the contracted window of perilous, waivered, albeit enjoyable activities without incident we retraced our path, stopping briefly at the base of the ladder to remove fins and masks and then step back over the bow to the benches.
+Following a count of cold, yellow canaries the crew turned the boat towards the marina and in a matter of minutes we arrived back at the dock.
+It was there that we were requested as we left the boat to place our fins and masks in mesh bags and deposit then on the dock beside the portable steps.
 After a few minutes disembarking, passengers began tripping over the mesh bags that were strewn, as directed, at the foot of the aforementioned steps.
 After 359 days of what the crew had assumed were safe instructions, they crew quickly modified their instructions: leave the mesh bags on the boat’s benches but not on the boat deck where they potentially would become new tripping hazards!
 Clearly, the boat crew was forced to accommodate this group that was disposed to avoid asking questions – specifically about exactly where the bags were to be deposited.
 The reluctance to ask questions was undoubtedly the reflexive recoil to the response to the wet-bench question!
 Not having read the waiver I signed, I don’t know if a tripping hazard was a waiverable action.
 If it was not, that could explain why the crew opted to change the longstanding procedure!